 Walking Bere Island

 The walks form part of the Beara Way and guide you past sites which reveal Bere Island’s rich military heritage.
-Guided heritage walks and bus tours are available throughout the summer, and, however you choose to explore Bere Island, the views back across Beara, the Slieve Miskish and the Caha mountains are simply breathtaking.
+Guided heritage walks are available throughout the summer.
+Wherever you walk on Bere Island, the views back across Beara, the Slieve Miskish and the Caha mountains are simply breathtaking.
 Walks begin at both ferry points: Rerrin village (East End) accessible from the pontoon ferry, and Oileán na gCaorach (West End), accessible from Castletownbere.

 Bere Island’s walkways are incorporated in the larger Beara Way, which extends over the whole of the Beara peninsula, with over 220 kilometres of trails.
 However, Bere island hosts some of the Beara Way’s highlights, with sites of rich military heritage of various eras, as well as spectacular and breathtaking scenery of the mainland’s Slieve Miskish and Caha Mountains, unique to Bere Island’s offshore position.

 Walkers are spoilt for choice on Bere Island, with routes of varying difficulty guiding visitors along picturesque byways and through more rugged terrain.